 Outcome

-Mosaic demonstrated it’s value.
-At GDC 2025 I presented how Mosaic made our team’s ambitious capstone game possible.
-Its modular design enabled rapid iteration and parallel development across disciplines, while ensuring clean architectural boundaries.
+At GDC 2025, I was proud to demonstrate Mosaic’s value when I presented how my efforts on Mosaic allowed my team’s ambitious capstone game to become possible.
+Mosaic’s modular design enabled rapid iteration, parallel development across disciplines, and ensured clean architectural boundaries for Echoes In the Mist.

 Mosaic also enabled designers to compose and test behaviors independently.
 Its success highlights the power of well-designed abstractions to enable ambitious, sustainable game development at scale.